JuliaAI/LearnTestAPI.jl/README.md

 @testapi learner data verbosity=1
 ```

-Once tests pass, you can set `verbosity=0` to quiten the test logging.
+Once tests pass, you can set `verbosity=0` to suppress the detailed logging.

-You will need to ensure these package modules are included as dependencies or test
-dependencies in your package project: LearnAPI, MLUtils, Serialization, StableRNGs.

-See the [documentation](https://juliaai.github.io/LearnTestAPI.jl/dev) for details.